 Synthetic securitisation is not expressly prohibited under Hong Kong law and can be achieved under the current legal framework.
 However, there have been only a few synthetic securitisation transactions in the past two decades.

 Balance sheet synthetic securitisations involve the transfer of credit risks of the assets owned by the originators to investors.
 The risk transfer can be achieved either through an SPE to the investors or directly to the investors, commonly through the use of credit default swaps or total return swaps.
 Another type of synthetic structure is commonly referred to as an "arbitrage structure".
-In an arbitrage synthetic securitisation, while credit risks on the referenced assets are transferred, the originator typically does not own or have any exposure to such assets.
+In an arbitrage synthetic securitisation, the originator does not typically own or have any exposure to assets while credit risks are transferred on said assets.
 The originator and investors usually engage in an arbitrage synthetic securitisation for speculative purposes.
 The arbitrage structure is not commonly used in Hong Kong.

 Various types of financial assets have been seen in securitisations in Hong Kong, including trade receivables, corporate loan receivables, project loan receivables, consumer loan receivables and property mortgages.

-Securitisations in respect of the above categories of financial assets usually adopt a similar structure, unless there are unique features or commercial, accounting or rating factors that require variations on the structure to satisfy the relevant requirements.
+Securitisations in respect of the categories of financial assets listed in 8.1 Common Financial Assets usually adopt a similar structure, unless there are unique features or commercial, accounting or rating factors that require variations on the structure to satisfy the relevant requirements.